griffithlab/genviz.org/_posts/0001-02-01-Review_of_Central_Concepts.md

 ***

 ### Common problems
 Within computational biology there are a number of pitfalls that beginners can fall into.
-Here we attempt to go over a few of these to make life easier down the road.
+Here we review a few of the most common, to make life easier down the road.

 ##### Genomic coordinate systems